Georgia Clark, published author and novel writing mentor

 What Writers Say About Working With Georgia Clark

-Emma Caruso is an acquiring editor at The Dial Press, an imprint of Penguin Random House known for publishing #1 New York Times bestsellers and prize-winning literary fiction.
+Emma Caruso is the Editorial Director of Dial Delights and acquiring editor at The Dial Press, an imprint of Penguin Random House known for publishing #1 New York Times bestsellers and prize-winning literary fiction.
 She's the editor who reads manuscripts, makes offers, and decides which books land on bookstore shelves.
 She’s also my editor.

 Emma has acquired and edited critically acclaimed novels across commercial and literary fiction.
 When she says yes to a manuscript, she's betting hundreds of thousands of dollars that readers will love it.
 She knows what works—and what doesn't.